vuestorefront/vue-storefront/packages/core/docs/guide/user-profile.md

 Managing billing and shipping addresses is done using [useUserBilling](../composables/use-user-billing.md) and [useUserShipping](../composables/use-user-shipping.md) composables.

-Both have an almost identical signature (properties, methods, and getters), so examples below will only show usage of `useUserBilling`.
+Both have an almost identical signature (properties, methods, and getters), so the examples below will only show usage of `useUserBilling`.

 ### Displaying a list of addresses